Is there injustice in God’s redemptive justice? - Vanguard News

 However, Christians honour this injunction more in the breach than in the observance.
 How can we possibly love our persecutors?
 Is this not asking too much of believers?

 Imagine a situation where an unbeliever viciously attacks a Christian.
 He kills his wife and children and destroys all his property.
 Nevertheless, the attacker is allowed to go Scot-free.
-Moreover, during the burial of his family, the Christian is counseled: “Vengeance belongs to God, leave the matter to him.”
+Moreover, during the burial of his family, the Christian has counselled: “Vengeance belongs to God, leave the matter to him.”
 (Deuteronomy 32:35).

 To add insult to injury, at the end of his life on earth, the bereaved man meets his attacker in heaven.
 They have both become heirs of salvation.
 I ask you, how acceptable would this be to him?